BSC-CNS-EAPM/AdaptivePELE/AdaptivePELE/docs/UserManual.rst

   options are *fadh-*, *fmn* and *nad*, and they must have PDB names *FAD*, *FMN* and *NAP* respectively.
 The parameters are pulled from the `AMBER parameter database <http://research.bmh.manchester.ac.uk/bryce/amber>`_.
+* **ligandsToRestrict** (*list*, default=None): List of ligands that should be restricted to the simulation box.
+This is useful when multiple ligands are specified to parametrise, e.g a small molecule and a strange cofactor.
+  Typically, one might one to constrain the cofactor but allow mobility for the small molecule, in that case the value of this parameter should be a list containing only the PDB name of the small molecule.
+To ensure backwards compatibility, if only one ligand is specified in the *ligandName* parameter and a simulation box is set, the value of **ligandsToRestrict** will be set to the same as *ligandName*.

 Exit condition
 ..............